ayonli/jsext/README.md

 - `Optional<T, K extends keyof T>`
 - `Ensured<T, K extends keyof T>`

-When [augment](./augment.ts)ing, these types will be exposed to the global scope (except for `Channel` and `Queue`).
+When [augment](./augment.ts)ing, these types are exposed to the global scope (except for `Channel` and `Queue`).

 ## Sub-packages